yashkumarbagal/Sales-Insight-Dashboard/README.md

-# Sales-Insight-Dashboard
-Sales Dashboard project using SQL and Power BI, inspired by Codebasics.
-It visualizes key metrics like revenue and profit for business insights.

 # 📊 Sales-Insight-Dashboard

 This repository contains a **Sales Dashboard** project created using **Power BI** and **SQL**, inspired by the tutorials from [Codebasics].